3/16/08

 I like a variety of things.

+money.
 Being able to choose who to see.
 Being able to set my own hours.
-The freedom to

 2. Meeting new people.
 In spite of my shyness, I'm a people person.

-my shyness.
+lowered my shyness.
 I used to be very shy, almost painfully.
-I like that it has greatly
+I like that

-at times, some people also like being able to talk.
-Someone to just listen to
+But, at times, some people also like being able to talk.
+Someone to just

 ===============================================